Heck cattle: History

 In 1932 the first bull that Heinz Heck believed to resemble the aurochs was born and named Glachl.
-He was a 75% Corsican and 25% (Gray cattle × Lowland × Highland × Angeln) cross.
+He was a 75% Corsican and 25% (Grey cattle × Lowland × Highland × Angeln) cross.
 This bull and his father were subsequently bred into further breeds to increase weight.
 As a consequence most modern Heck cattle go back to Central European dairy and beef cattle that were supplemented by cattle from other regions.
 Advocates of Heck cattle often claim that Heinz' and Lutz' breeding results looked largely identical, thus "proving the success" of their experiment.
 However, Berlin and Munich Heck cattle did not look very similar.

 Distribution

 There are about 2000 Heck cattle in Europe, and a few elsewhere.
 Heck cattle are found in German zoos because of the erroneous claim by the Heck brothers that these cattle represent resurrected aurochs and are suitable for conservation projects today.
 In Oostvaardersplassen in Flevoland (Netherlands), about 600 Heck cattle roam freely.
 Weak animals are shot by hunters in order to prevent unnecessary suffering.
 Others are at the Falkenthaler Rieselfelder near Berlin, at the Nesseaue nature reserve near Erfurt, Thuringia and at the Grubenfelder Leonie nature reserve in Auerbach, Bavaria.
 About 100 were registered in France in 2000.
 The introduction of Heck cattle into nature reserves in order to restore ancient landscapes inspired Rewilding Europe.
 The way of no interference in the Oostvaardersplassen, however, was terminated in 2018, as large numbers of animals died of starvation during the cold winters of 2005 and 2010, which caused a loss of public support.
 A small population of Hecks lives in the Beremytske Nature Park in the Chernihiv region of Ukraine.